orendain/DemeoMods/README.md

 - Normal start cards plus Charge and War Cry
 - Replenish Armor regains 4 armor instead of 5
 - War Cry and Whirlwind area coverage changed from 3x3 to 5x5
-- War Cry now also blinds enemies as well as panicking them
 - Whirlwind doesn't harm allies but it will still knock them back
 - A NEW reusable non-damaging Pull card which costs 0 Action Points (works on enemies and allies)
 - Critical hits regain all Action Points, 1 Armor, Pull, and gain Berserk (+1 Dmg & +3 Move for the turn)